Job vs Entrepreneurship 2022

 GOK INCUBATOR FOR TECH START-UPS(GIFTS): The Department of IT, BT and S&T, Govt of Karnataka, has identified a private partner, M/s Springboard Solution Pvt.
 Ltd as Program Manager (PM) to operate its first incubator operated on a truly PPP mode.
 This will help all start-ups in AI and deep learning.

-BANGALORE BIO INNOVATION: The Bangalore Bio innovation Centre (BBC) is a first-of-its-kind and the largest bio-incubation centre in the country and is an initiative of Department of IT, BT and S&T, Government of Karnataka.
-Nestled between the academic zone comprising Institute of Bioinformatics and Applied Biotechnology (IBAB), Centre for Human Genetics (CHG) and bio-industrial zone, the centre aspires to create a seamless value chain connecting ideas to start-ups and ventures.
+BANGALORE BIO INNOVATION: The Bangalore Bio innovation Centre (BBC) is a first-of-its-kind and the largest bio-incubation center in the country and is an initiative of Department of IT, BT and S&T, Government of Karnataka.
+Nestled between the academic zone comprising Institute of Bioinformatics and Applied Biotechnology (IBAB), Centre for Human Genetics (CHG) and bio-industrial zone, the center aspires to create a seamless value chain connecting ideas to start-ups and ventures.
 With total funding of 56 crores in building, labs and instrumentation, the facility presently has 50,000 sq. ft. of state-of-the-art incubation and instrumentation equipment.
 Sixteen top-notch BT start-ups selected through a rigorous selection process are benefiting from the infrastructure.

 Government of Chhattisgarh has allocated 30,000 sq. ft. of incubation space in City Centre Mall at Pandri which is to be expanded to 40,000 sq. ft.
 It has about 300 seats and about 30 meeting spaces, conference rooms, auditorium, etc. The incubation centre will also have Prototyping and development labs, Fablab, IOT lab, Multimedia lab.